- Majors & Minors

 Deacon of Service

-As deacon of service, Liam's main duty is to plan and execute large service events throughout the year.
+As deacon of service, Alyssa's main duty is to plan and execute large service events throughout the year.

 Deacon of Spiritual Nurture